anemesMakeitfuture/mfr-field-service-management/README.md

 ## Usage

-Add the MFR Field Service node to your workflow and choose a Resource and Operation from the dropdown.
+Add the mfr Field Service node to your workflow and choose a Resource and Operation from the dropdown.
 Map the required fields using n8n data‑pinning or expressions.

 Example ideas: